MicrosoftDocs/msteams-docs/msteams-platform/concepts/deploy-and-publish/appsource/prepare/teams-store-validation-guidelines.md

   * **.. designed for...**

-**Don't:**
+**Don'ts:**

 * Exceed 500 words.
 * Abbreviate **Microsoft** as **MS** or **MSFT**.
 * Indicate the app is an offering from Microsoft, including using Microsoft slogans or taglines.
-* Use copyrighted brand names you don't own.
+* Use copyrighted brand names that you don't own.
 * Use the following language unless you're a certified Microsoft partner:
   * **... certified for ...**
   * **... powered by ...**
 * Include typos, grammatical errors.
-* Unnecessarily capitalize the entire manifest/AppSource long description or app content.
+* Unnecessarily capitalize the entire manifest or AppSource long description or app content.
 * Include links to AppSource.
-* Make unverified claims (for example: best, top, ranked), unless it comes with the source of the claim.
+* Make unverified claims.
+For example, best, top, and ranked, unless it comes with the source of the claim.
 * Compare your offer with other marketplace offers.

 ### Screenshots